Feb 24, 2013; New York, NY, USA; New York Knicks head coach Mike Woodson talks with power forward Amar

 Mar 3, 2014; Auburn Hills, MI, USA; New York Knicks power forward Amar

 “He has been playing unbelievable,” Anthony said after Stoudemire scored 23 points in the Knicks’ win over Philadelphia, their fourth straight.
 “Offensively and defensively, he has been working.
-He is a guy that, now, we can throw the ball in to and [he can] make something happen.
+He is a guy that, now, we can throw the ball in to and make something happen.
 We believe in him to make plays.”

 Over the last five games we’ve gotten a glimpse of the old Amar’e Stoudemire.
 By playing him properly and appropriately, he can continue to excel.